Frequently Asked Questions

 How is the Ethics & Leadership Conference different from my normal school day?

 This conference is more like a field-trip.
-Conference sessions are meant to be enrichment opportunities, where you can learn about ethics and STEM (Science, Math, Engineering, & Technology) and other topics not often covered during a normal school day.
+Conference sessions are meant to be enrichment opportunities, where you can learn about data science, ethics, and other STEM (Science, Math, Engineering, & Technology) topics not often covered during a normal school day.

 What will I be doing during my sessions?